 So the normal disclosures apply to this article that apply to the other content that I write.
 I’m not a doctor and do not profess to be trained or licensed in any clinical field.
 I have been on Suboxone and I have spoken to thousands of Suboxone users, clinicians, Suboxone salespeople and just about every other type of person that is somehow affected by Suboxone.
 The method that I will describe below is directly related to those conversations along with my own personal experience with the drug.
 It has not been vetted by any clinical trials or endorsed by the AMA.
 This is just a step by step description of what I would do if I had been on Suboxone for an extended period of time (over 3 months) and wanted to detox from it as comfortably as possible.

-There are a LOT of pet notions and conspiracy theories about suboxone out there and the first thing that I want to do is dispel them so that you can calm down and not worry so much.
-Worry begets panic and panic makes detox a LOT worse.
+There are a LOT of pet notions and conspiracy theories about Suboxone out there, and the first thing that I want to do is dispel them so that you can calm down and not worry so much.
+Worry leads to panic, and panic makes detox a LOT worse.
 Panic can only harm you.

-It’s not rotting your brain, causing permanent liver damage, making you impotent, rotting your teeth or any of the other horror stories that you may read on message boards on the web.
-I have asked clinicians who have no affiliation with suboxone whatsoever and they have assured me that there’s no evidence that any permanent damage can be caused.
+It’s not rotting your brain, causing permanent liver damage, making you impotent, rotting your teeth, or any of the other horror stories that you may read on message boards on the web.
+I have asked clinicians who have no affiliation with Suboxone whatsoever and they have assured me that there’s no evidence that any permanent damage can be caused.
 Stay off of the message boards!
-All you are doing when you get all frothy with worry from reading those message boards is making your eventual detox worse.
-Ultimately, there’s no research out there to indicate that suboxone can do any permanent damage to you other than the psychological trauma of trying to actually quit.
+All you are doing is making your eventual detox worse.
+Ultimately, there’s no research out there to indicate that Suboxone will do any permanent damage to you (other than the psychological trauma of trying to actually quit).

 So why does it take so long to detox from Suboxone?
-Well for one thing, suboxone occupies your opiate receptors quite vigorously and is clinically engineered to remain there in order to block other opiates from having any effect.
+Well for one thing, Suboxone occupies your opiate receptors quite vigorously and is clinically engineered to remain there in order to block other opiates from having any effect.
 So Suboxone has a much longer “half life” than other “full agonist” opiates.
-The “half life” as you may know is the time it takes for a drug to reduce its concentration in your bloodstream by 50%.
-A drug with a longer half life by definition has longer detox periods.
+The “half life” (as you may know) is the time it takes for a drug to reduce its concentration in your bloodstream by 50%.
+A drug with a longer half life has longer detox periods.
 That’s why some people detoxing from Suboxone may experience withdrawal symptoms for longer periods of time than withdrawal from Vicodin or Percocet.
-This is why people complain so much about Suboxone withdrawal because withdrawal symptoms are ALWAYS uncomfortable.
-If they last longer then the perception that they are worse makes exquisite sense.
+This is also why people complain so much about Suboxone withdrawal because withdrawal symptoms are ALWAYS uncomfortable.
+If the withdrawal lasts longer, then the perception that they are worse makes exquisite sense.
 It’s almost as if the maker of Suboxone wanted to make the perfect drug for withdrawal.
 Which brings me to the symptoms of Suboxone withdrawal.

 Everybody reacts to drug detox differently.
-Some people have terrible restless legs, others have horrible sweats and others have really horrible stomach issues.
+Some people have terrible restless legs.
+Ohers have horrible sweats.
+And still others have really horrible stomach issues.
 Suboxone seems to cause all of the common opiate withdrawal symptoms that people experience with Vicodin or other opiates however, some symptoms do seem to rise to the top: depression and insomnia are the two symptoms that I hear most about.
 For me personally, those are two of the worst ones.
 Not only are they uncomfortable in their own ways, but they also have the ability to extend the detox period in my opinion.
 If you aren’t sleeping and you are depressed all of the time, withdrawal can seem to last forever.
 I’m a BIG believer in the mind’s influence over withdrawal symptoms and Suboxone definitely pushes the right buttons.

-The other issue that is often associated with Suboxone detox but is present in most detox syndromes is P.A.W.S.
-(Post Acute Withdrawal Syndrome).
-P.A.W.S. is essentially the residual symptoms from the acute phase of withdrawal that can last for a while.
+The other issue that is often associated with Suboxone detox called Post Acute Withdrawal Syndrome, or PAWS.
+PAWS is essentially the residual symptoms from the acute phase of withdrawal that can last for a while.
 PAWS is particularly acute for long-term alcoholics and benzodiazepine users.
-PAWS usually manifests itself in the form of depression, lethargy, insomnia, short term memory loss and anxiety to name a few.
-It’s theorized that PAWS can also be exacerbated by periods of stress and strenuous activity such as a busy work schedule.
+PAWS usually manifests itself in the form of depression, lethargy, insomnia, short term memory loss and anxiety — just to name a few.
+It’s also theorized that PAWS can also be exacerbated by periods of stress and strenuous activity such as a busy work schedule.
 As is the case with the Suboxone acute detox phase, the PAWS from Suboxone withdrawal can last longer than PAWS from opiate withdrawal/detox.
 The truth of the matter is that PAWS is not fully understood therefore it’s almost impossible to say how long it will last for an individual.
 For most long term Suboxone users that I have talked to, their PAWS usually lasts a month or two and then begins to taper down.
 The severity is very subjective and varies from person to person.

 Am I still on the introduction?
-Sheesh…this is going to be longer than I thought.
+Sheesh.
+This is going to be longer than I thought.
 Ultimately, there are chemical and psychological processes at work with Suboxone detox that can prolong the detox period and also create the perception that it is more acute…. but again, you have the right to be off of a drug if you so choose.
-So calm down, don’t believe the hype and understand that the reality is easy to understand and to explain: suboxone withdrawal takes longer than other withdrawals…does that make it worse?
+So calm down, don’t believe the hype and understand that the reality is easy to understand and to explain: Suboxone withdrawal takes longer than other withdrawals…does that make it worse?
 Perhaps.
-But it’s not going to turn you into Shrek or anything…if you can detox from it, you’ll be fine.
+But it’s not going to turn you into Shrek or anything…when you detox from it, you’ll be fine.

 I’m far from being a stooge or apologist for Reckitt Benckiser Pharmaceuticals but it’s important that you, my reader has the facts.
 It’s important to remain calm, collected and focused on recovery to give yourself the best chance for success.
 Attitude is everything…as they say.
 On to the strategy…